 Example of an identity-based attack

 Microsoft Defender for Identity can help detect malicious attempts to compromise identities in your organization.
-Because Defender for Identity integrates with Microsoft 365 Defender, security analysts can have visibility on threats coming in from Defender for Identity, such as suspected Netlogon privilege elevation attempts.
+Because Defender for Identity integrates with Microsoft Defender XDR, security analysts can have visibility on threats coming in from Defender for Identity, such as suspected Netlogon privilege elevation attempts.

 Analyzing the attack in Microsoft Defender for Identity

-Microsoft 365 Defender allows analysts to filter alerts by detection source on the Alerts tab of the incidents page.
+Microsoft Defender XDR allows analysts to filter alerts by detection source on the Alerts tab of the incidents page.
 In the following example, the detection source is filtered to Defender for Identity.

 Selecting the Suspected overpass-the-hash attack alert goes to a page in Microsoft Defender for Cloud Apps that displays more detailed information.
 You can always find out more about an alert or attack by selecting Learn more about this alert type to read a description of the attack and remediation suggestions.